YasirIsmail-2003/accumatic/README.md

-# Accumatic E-commerce Website
+# Acumatic E-commerce Website

-A modern, fully-featured e-commerce website for Accumatic - a leading provider of door locking and access control products in Dubai, UAE.
+# A modern, fully-featured e-commerce website for Acumatic - a leading provider of door locking and access control products in Dubai, UAE.

 ## Features